 Our goal at Avenica is to place college graduates into the “right-fit” career-track; entry-level positions at companies offering strong professional growth and development opportunities.
 The result of this proven approach is better job satisfaction and lower turnover, and the results are compelling: at clients who have embraced its approach, Avenica placements have 2-year company retention rates that are double the average for entry-level hires in professional roles.

-Unlike other platforms who depend on algorithms to match likely candidates to open positions, we use a behavioral-based interview process that is much more predictive of candidate success.
+Unlike other platforms that depend on algorithms to match likely candidates to open positions, we use a behavioral-based interview process that is much more predictive of candidate success.
 This approach identifies the candidate’s transferable skills—a balance of cognitive and soft skills—as well as their interests and passions from a career perspective.
 Blending these insights enables us to understand the types of entry-level positions in which the candidate will be happy and succeed.

 Candidates who are highly qualified for an entry-level position are often overlooked because they didn’t major in X, score Y on their SATs or complete Z number of industry internships.
 To avoid these simplistic screening methods, we look beyond the text on a resume, simultaneously working side-by-side with candidates and hiring managers to personally understand both sides and ensure the right fit for an open position.
 In the age of automation, we’re putting the “human” back into “human resources.”